-Restricted Cash, Cash Equivalents and Investments
+Restricted Cash and Cash Equivalents

 A significant portion of the University's revenue is received from students who participate in government financial aid assistance programs.
-Restricted cash, cash equivalents and investments primarily represent amounts received from the federal and state governments under various student aid grant and loan programs, such as Title IV.
+Restricted cash and cash equivalents primarily represent amounts received from the federal and state governments under various student aid grant and loan programs, such as Title IV.
 The University receives these funds subsequent to the completion of the authorization and disbursement process and holds them for the benefit of the student.
 The U.S. Department of Education ("Department of Education") requires Title IV funds collected in advance of student billings to be restricted until the course begins.
-The University records all of these amounts as a current asset in restricted cash, cash equivalents and investments.
+The University records all of these amounts as a current asset in restricted cash and cash equivalents.
 The majority of these funds remain as restricted for an average of 60 to 90 days from the date of receipt.